Randomized subspace correction methods for convex optimization: Applications

 \subsection{Linear problems}

-A fundamental class of problems to which the randomized subspace correction method applies is linear problems~\cite{GO:2012,HXZ:2019}, as discussed in \cref{Subsec:linear}.
+A fundamental class of problems covered by the randomized subspace correction method is the class of linear problems~\cite{GO:2012,HXZ:2019}, as discussed in \cref{Subsec:linear}.
 Given the extensive literature on subspace correction methods for linear systems, particularly those arising from the numerical discretization of elliptic PDEs, we omit detailed discussion for brevity.
-We refer the reader to~\cite{Park:2024b,TW:2005} and the references therein.
+We refer the reader to~\cite{GO:2024,Park:2024b,TW:2005} and the references therein.